Alfred Mynn

-Alfred Mynn (19 January 1807 – 1 November 1861) was an English first-class cricketer during the game's "Roundarm Era".
-He was a genuine all-rounder, being both an attacking right-handed batsman and a formidable right arm fast bowler.
+Alfred Mynn (19 January 1807 – 1 November 1861) was an English cricketer during the game's "Roundarm Era".
+He was a genuine all-rounder, being both an attacking right-handed batsman and a formidable right-arm fast bowler.
 Cricket writer John Woodcock ranked him as the fourth greatest cricketer of all time.
 Simon Wilde wrote of him: "The speed at which Mynn bowled... and his life-size personality captured the imagination of the public in a way no cricketer had before."

+Birth and family

 Mynn was born at Twisden, near Goudhurst in Kent, the fourth son of a gentleman farmer.
-He was a hop farmer, and was married to Sarah, in 1828.
-They had many children, five of his daughters survived to adulthood and Sarah Mynn outlived her husband by twenty years.
+He was a hop farmer and married Sarah in 1828.
+They had many children; five of his daughters survived to adulthood, and Sarah Mynn outlived her husband by twenty years.

+Cricket career

 He was a very large man by any standard, bearing comparison with W. G. Grace.
 He was well over six feet tall and weighed more than 21 stones (294 lbs).
-He was known as "the Lion of Kent" and it was for Kent that most of his greatest feats occurred, though he also played a substantial number of matches for Sussex, Marylebone Cricket Club (MCC) and the All-England Eleven (AEE).
-His brother, Walter Mynn, was also an early cricketer with the Kent team.
+He was known as "the Lion of Kent" and it was for Kent that most of his greatest feats occurred, though he also played a substantial number of matches for Sussex, Marylebone Cricket Club (MCC), and the All England Eleven (AEE).
+His brother, Walter Mynn, was also an early cricketer with Kent.

-Mynn's first-class career was from 1832 to 1859.
-He played in 213 first-class matches.
-As a batsman he had 395 innings.
-He scored 4,955 runs at a batting average of 13.42 runs per innings with a highest score of 125 not out.
+Mynn's career ran from 1832 to 1859, during which he played in 213 matches.
+As a batsman he had 395 innings, scoring 4,955 runs at a batting average of 13.42 runs per innings with a highest score of 125 not out.
 He made only one century, scored for South v North at Leicester in 1836.
-As a bowler he was fast with a round arm action.
-With his arm never getting above shoulder height he was obliged to bowl around the wicket.
+As a bowler he was fast, with a roundarm action; since his arm never rose above shoulder height, he was obliged to bowl around the wicket.